You meet an injured wild animal. What do you do?

 Do not plan to keep it as a pet

 Not only is keeping wild animals as pets illegal in some areas, its unsafe.
-Wild animals belong in the wild and could attack you and your pets if domesticated.
+Wild animals belong in the wild and could attack you and your pets when at home.

 Do not feed it